musikele/musikele.github.io/_posts/2022-01-04-number-one-quality-for-remote-working.md

 category: English
 layout: post
 date: 2022-01-04
-title: number one quality for remote working
+title: Number one quality for remote working
 permalink: write-clearly-remote-working/
 description: 'You want to know the best skill for a remote worker?
 Without any doubt, it''s the ability to write clearly. '